syncfusion-content/maui-docs/MAUI/Range-Slider/dragbehavior.md

 ## Both

-When the  [DragBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_DragBehavior) is set to [Both](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderDragBehavior.html#Syncfusion_Maui_Sliders_SliderDragBehavior_Both), the individual thumb can be moved and also the both thumbs can be moved at same time without changing the range between the start and end thumbs.
+When the  [DragBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_DragBehavior) is set to [Both](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderDragBehavior.html#Syncfusion_Maui_Sliders_SliderDragBehavior_Both), the individual thumb can be moved, and also both the thumbs can be moved at the same time without changing the range between the start and end thumbs.

 {% tabs %}